Companies that use Discord (with their server links as proof)

 Analyzed and validated by Henley Wing Chiu

-Discord We detected 17,126 companies using Discord.
+Discord We detected 17,127 companies using Discord and 5,452 customers with upcoming renewal in the next 3 months.
 The most common industry is Retail (18%) and the most common company size is 2-10 employees (45%).
 We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.
 Note: We only track companies that post a link to their Discord channel on their website, and not companies that might use Discord for internal purposes

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login